omkarfadtare965/Practical_data_science/README.md

 - Class imbalance, or CI, measures the imbalance in the number of examples that are provided, for different facet values in your dataset.
 - A facet is a sensitive feature in your dataset, that you want to analyze for these imbalances.
 - When you apply this to the product review dataset, it answers this particular question, does a particular product category, such as product Category A, have disproportionately large number of total reviews than any other category in the dataset?
-- Difference in Proportions of Labels(DPL) metric measures the imbalance of positive outcomes between the different facet values.
+- Difference in Proportions of Labels (DPL) metric measures the imbalance of positive outcomes between the different facet values.
 When applied to the product review dataset, what this metric is measuring is if a particular product category, say product Category A, has disproportionately higher ratings than other categories.
 - CI, the metric that we just saw as measuring if a particular category has a total number of reviews higher than any other categories, DPL is actually looking for higher ratings than any other product categories.

 __AWS tools to detect statistical bias in dataset:__
-- The two tools are SageMaker Data Wrangler and SageMaker Clarify.
+- The two AWS tools that are used to detect statistical bias in dataset are SageMaker Data Wrangler and SageMaker Clarify.
-- Data Wrangler provides you with capabilities to connect to various different sources for your data, visualize the data, and transform the data, by applying any number of transformations in the Data Wrangler environment, and, detect statistical bias in your data sets, and generate reports about the bias detected in those data sets.
-It also provides capabilities to provide feature importance calculations on your training data set.
+- Data Wrangler provides you with capabilities to connect to different sources for your data, visualize the data, and transform the data, by applying any number of transformations and detect statistical bias in your data sets, and generate reports about the bias detected in those data sets.
+- It also provides capabilities to provide feature importance calculations on your training data set.
 - Amazon SageMaker Clarify can perform statistical bias detection and generate bias reports on your training datasets.
 Additionally, it can also perform bias detection in trained and deployed models.
 It further provides capabilities for machine learning explainability, as well as detecting drift in data and models.

+__Statistical bias generation and report generation using AWS Sagemaker Clarify:__
-- To start using Clarify APIs, start by importing the Clarify library from the SageMaker SDK
+- To use Clarify APIs, start by importing the Clarify library from the SageMaker SDK and then construct the object SageMakerClarifyProcessor using the clarify library.
+- SageMakerClarifyProcessor constructor allows you to scale the bias detection process into a distributed cluster
 ```ruby
 from sagemaker import clarify